Homework 2: Plotting Example Data

 Normalizing by the Largest Value

-When you plot the data, you’ll want it to be appropriately scaled when visualized in your patch.
-To accomplish this, you’ll normalize the data by its largest value.
-You’ll also be excluding the rectangular border for the patch from the available visualization space.
+When you plot the data, you’ll want it to be appropriately scaled when visualized in your patch, which requires you to normalize the data by its largest value.
+You’ll also want to exclude the rectangular border for the patch from the available visualization space.

 Find the Largest Value